 Career Insider, powered by Vault is a career information web site good for extensive career research.
 It includes thousands of specific company profiles, as well as detailed industry overviews, corporate overviews, career overviews, career advice articles, and downloadable career guides.
-You can set up your own account through the Alumni Portal of the Dickinson Gateway.

 Job Descriptions – Online search engines find job postings that typically list the job duties and education, experience and skill requirements.
 Use them to research jobs.
 This is also the place to find professional association websites that offer extensive career information.

 O*NET OnLine is an excellent web site developed for the US Department of Labor which gives job descriptions along with details on tasks, knowledge, skills and abilities, job outlook and salary information.
 Here you can also find suggestions for related careers that use the same skill set.

 The Occupational Outlook Handbook was developed by the US Department of Labor, Bureau of Labor Statistics.
 It provides information by occupation on the nature of the work, sources of employment, job outlook and salaries.

 Major to Career – This list of careers typically associated with various academic majors may be helpful if you are selecting a first career or changing careers.
 You will find a list of careers Dickinson alumni have pursued, a list of skills typically developed by people in that major, and links to web sites relevant to the major.

 Networking conversations are important for learning about specific careers.
 Potential resources are Dickinson alumni (through the DickinsonWorks program), current or former colleagues, friends, family members or other acquaintances.
 For more information on networking, go to the Alumni Networking Guide.